Corporate leadership in community building for equity and sustainability

 The complexity of this work acknowledges there is no “one right way” to assess the gaps and opportunities within an organization.
 Knowing that a cookie-cutter approach will fail, the executive network offers C-suite leaders a confidential space to explore the topic together, learn from one another, and build meaningful organizational change.

 Our next C-suite roundtable event will be held later this year.
 I welcome your thoughts on organizational approaches to incorporating equity into sustainability and look forward to convening another great event with our executive hosts.
-Please contact me if you are interested participating in the Executive Network Series.
+Please contact us if you are interested participating in the Executive Network Series.

 The Corporate Leadership in Community Building for Equity and Sustainability event was hosted by Environmental Initiative, the Sustainable Growth Coalition, and GREATER MSP.